frederic-perez/AmE-dictionary/data/dictionary.md

 __catharsis__
 __cathartic__
 __cathedral ceiling__ :camera::two::hammer:
-__catnip__ _n_ :three: A plant of the mint family, with downy leaves, purple-spotted white flowers, and a pungent smell attractive to cats. _He's catnip to women._ _Syn_ catmint
+__catnip__ _n_ :three: A plant of the mint family, with downy leaves, purple-spotted white flowers, and a pungent smell attractive to cats. _He’s catnip to women._ _Syn_ catmint
 __cattail__ _n_ :six: Any of various perennial herbs of the genus Typha, widespread in marshy places and having long straplike leaves and a dense cylindrical cluster of minute flowers and fruits.
 Also called reed mace.
 __catwalk__ _n_ :two::hammer:
 __catwalkers__ _Piles of hair extensions, scads of makeup, and rows of leggy catwalkers._